AppleGamer22/cocainate/README.md

 # `cocainate`
+## Description
+`cocainate` is a cross-platform CLI utility for keeping the screen awake until stopped, or for a specified duration.

 ## Why This Name?
 The program's functionality and name are inspired by [macOS's `caffeinate`](https://github.com/apple-oss-distributions/PowerManagement/blob/main/caffeinate) utility that prevents the system from entering sleep mode.